Armenians violated ceasefire 134 times a day

 Baku.
-29 December.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 134 times throughout the day.
+29 September.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 134 times throughout the day, using large-caliber machine guns.

 Report was informed in the press service of the Azerbaijani Ministry of Defence (MoD).

-Armenian armed forces, located in Paravakar village of Ijevan region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kohnegishlag village of Aghstafa region and on nameless hills in Gadabay region.
+Armenian armed forces, located on nameless hills in Noyemberyan region, in Berkaber, Paravakar villages of Ijevan region, in Chinari, Aygedzor villages of Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kohnegishlag village of Aghstafa region, in Gaymagly, Gizilhajili villages of Gazakh region, in Aghdam, Kokhanebi, Aghbulag, Munjuglu villages of Tovuz region, Goyali, Zamanly villages and on nameless hills in Gadabay region.

 News DepartmentNews Author